Lambretta GP/DL: Design

-The range was designed by Nuccio Bertone and was made shorter with a rectangular headset and slimmer leg shields.
+The range was designed by Bertone and was made shorter with a rectangular headset and slimmer leg shields.
 It also had black trim and a new shaped mudguard to make the GP/DL look more sporting.
 Despite the revised styling, the new model still shared many inter-changeable parts with the earlier series III scooters.
 An ink splat was used as the logo for the DL, because it was reported that Bertone once threw down his ink pen in frustration of his designs not being appreciated – the resultant ink pattern being used as the logo, but in the United Kingdom the GP used a checkered flag.
 The GP Electronic was designed between Innocenti and Ducati and came with an electronic ignition.
 However, only approximately 200 were produced before production ceased.
-The GP came in turquoise, white, orange, red and yellow-oche paint colours with panel colours red or blue.
+The GP came in turquoise, white, orange, red and yellow-ochre paint colours with panel colours either matching or red or blue in contrast.